myTerminal/power-guard/README.md

     # Install with `make`
     make install

-Uninstalling would need only a single command:

-    make uninstall

-Re-installation is also possible with:

-    make reinstall

 ### Through a package manager

 *power-guard* will soon be available to install from your operating system's package manager.